rhyslwells/Data-Archive/content/uncleaned/push-down.md

 ---
-title: "What is a Push-Down?"
+title: What is a Push-Down?
 tags:
-- data engineering
+  - database
 aliases:
   - Query Pushdown
 ---
 Query pushdown aims to execute as much work as possible in the source databases.